Symphony No. 98 (Haydn): III. Menuetto. Presto

-Finale: Presto
+IV.
+Finale.
+Presto

 The fourth movement is the longest finale among Haydn's symphonies.
 It is in sonata form and 6/8 time.
 The exposition is repeated, and after it concludes in the dominant of F major, there is a lengthy pause before the development commences in A♭ major.
 The development contains modulations through a wide range of keys and prominent solos for the principal violin who, in the premiere performance, was Johann Peter Salomon.
 The principal violin's part continues into the beginning of the recapitulation when it plays the first theme as a solo.
 After the recapitulation there is a lengthy coda, in which Haydn slows the tempo to "piu moderato" but then introduces sixteenth notes to give the movement a new momentum.
 Towards the end of the coda comes the surprising keyboard solo, consisting of an 11-measure passage of sixteenth notes.

 Haydn was not a keyboard virtuoso.
 But the composer and organist Samuel Wesley, who was at the 1792 premiere, recollected that Haydn had executed the keyboard solo proficiently:

 "His Performance on the Piano Forte, although not such as to stamp him a first rate artist upon that Instrument, was indisputably neat and distinct.
 In the Finale of one of his Symphonies is a Passage of attractive Brilliancy, which he has given to the Piano Forte, and which the Writer of this Memoir remembers him to have executed with the utmost Accuracy and Precision."

 A typical performance of the symphony lasts about 26 minutes.